Chapter 8. SQL-Invoked Routines

 Java Aggregate Functions

 SQL-invoked routines are functions and procedures called from SQL.
-HyperSQL 2.0 supports routines conforming to two parts of the SQL Standard.
+HyperSQL 2.7 supports routines conforming to two parts of the SQL Standard.
 Routines written in the SQL language are supported in conformance to SQL/PSM (Persistent Stored Modules) specification.
-Routines written in Java are supported in (loose) conformance to SQL/JRT specification.
-In addition, HyperSQL’s previous non-standard support for calling Java routines without prior method definition is retained and enhanced in the latest version by extending the SQL/JRT specification.
+Routines written in Java are supported in broad conformance to SQL/JRT specification.
+In addition, HyperSQL's previous non-standard support for calling Java routines without prior method definition is retained and enhanced in the latest version by extending the SQL/JRT specification.

-HyperSQL also supports user defined aggregate functions written in the SQL language or Java.
+HyperSQL also supports user-defined aggregate functions written in the SQL language or Java.
 This feature is an extension to the SQL Standard.

 A routine is either a procedure or a function.